 3. Don’t confuse ownership and risk

 Incoterms do not regulate the passing of title (ownership) from the seller to the buyer.
-They only cover the risk during the period of delivery and dividing the costs accordingly.
-Make sure to define in your sales contract when the ownerships changes.
+They only cover the risk during the period of delivery and divide the costs accordingly.
+Make sure to define in your sales contract when the ownership changes.